Skip to main content

 If one of the card piles runs out of Monkey Cards, you will need to pay even more attention to the color of the starting point of your staircase.
 The color determines which Monkey Cards you can take, so if there are no light-green Monkey Cards left, you may not want to build from a light-green starting point—unless you want multicolored cards.

-Is the delivery of building bricks the same on all Monkey Cards?
+Is the supply of building elements the same on all Monkey Cards?

-No, the delivery of building bricks varies from Monkey Card to Monkey Card.
+No, the supply of building elements varies from Monkey Card to Monkey Card.

-After taking one or several Monkey Cards, you can take the building bricks shown next to the lightning image on the Monkey Card(s) that you took on your turn.
+After taking one or several Monkey Cards, you can take the building elements shown next to the lightning image on the Monkey Card(s) that you took on your turn.

-As their One-time Delivery, Player 1 may take 2 building bricks (free choice of arches and bricks) as well as 1 column.
+As their Instant supply, Player 1 may take 2 building elements (free choice of arches and 1×1 bricks) as well as 1 column.

-Is it better to take an arch or a brick as the One-time Delivery?
+Is it better to take an arch or a 1×1 brick as the Instant supply?

-In many cases, you can choose between an arch and a brick as your One-time Delivery of building bricks.
+In many cases, you can choose between an arch and a 1×1 brick as your Instant supply of building elements.
 In some cases, it may be good to take an arch because this will allow you to get more Monkey Credits on your next turn.
-And, in some cases, it may be good to take a brick because this will allow you to support your staircase and build higher.
+And, in some cases, it may be good to take a 1×1 brick because this will allow you to support your staircase and build higher.

-What do I do if there are no more building bricks of one kind in the brick tray?
+What do I do if there are no more building elements of one kind in the element tray?

-When a player takes the last of one type of brick, the endgame is triggered.
+When a player takes the last of one type of building element, the endgame is triggered.
 Play continues for the remainder of the round, so all players have an equal number of turns.

-Once you have taken your One-time Delivery, flip the Monkey Card(s) over, and place them on an empty space/empty spaces on your Player Board.
-Then, take all the bricks shown next to the circle icons – those on the left side of your Player Board AND those on the top Monkey Cards on your Player Board
+Once you have taken your Instant supply, flip the Monkey Card(s) over, and place them on an empty space/empty spaces on your Player Board.
+Then, take all the building elements shown next to the circle icons – those on the left side of your Player Board AND those on the top Monkey Cards on your Player Board

-As their Recurring Delivery, Player 1 may take 5 arches and 4 bricks.
+As their Recurring supply, Player 1 may take five arches and four 1×1 bricks.

 What do I do if there are no more empty spaces on my Player Board?